ivandiaze/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 # Description

-Code Book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+Code Book that describes the variables, the data, and any transformations or work  performed to clean up the data.

 ## Data source